ewanwm/nuTens/README.md

 make test
 ```

-## Python
+### Python

 nuTens provides a python interface for it's high level functionality.

-### PyPi Distribution

-For each nuTens release there is a corresponding python module distributed using [PyPi](https://pypi.org/project/nuTens/) which can automatically be obtained via pip using
+The Pypi release of nuTens can be found [here](https://pypi.org/project/nuTens/) and can be installed using
 ```
 pip install nuTens
 ```

-### Manual Installation
+#### Manual Installation

 The python interface can be installed manually after cloning the repository using pip by running
 ```